deva-246/WebScraping-Realtime-Minion-Items-Ecommerce-Website/webscrapping/algorithm.md

         > Page URL

-7. To get your own user agent visit **www.whatismybrowser.com** > User Agents > Parse your Agent.
+7. To get your own user agent visit **www.whatismybrowser.com** > Detect my settings > User Agents > Parse your Agent.
 Now click the link and copy and
        paste it in the python code.

 8. Fit the above mentioned components in the below code,